 Table 3.E: Benefits of Corridor 5 - Intra Urban.

-ed by having a GI corridor, and will bring

-River can be improved, with wildflower mixes

-diversity outcomes.

-al in Kilbogget Park. of Green Streets and disconnect surface water atchment.
+- astructure corridors creating a network across recreation. - aged by having a GI corridor, and will bring tial in Kilbogget Park. se of Green Streets and disconnect surface water catchment.

 of cultural heritage, possibly associated with the